-Forests are the lifeblood of the planet, providing habitats for the myriad of animals across the continents as well as helping to maintain the balance of the air around us.
+Forests are the lifeblood of the planet, providing habitats for myriad animals across the the UK as well as helping to maintain the balance of the air around us.

-Set right in the heart of the Lake District, between Windermere and Coniston, Grizedale Forest offers wonderful walks, trilling mountain bike trails and artful sculptures, not to mention the stunning Lakeland views.
+Set right in the heart of the Lake District, between Windermere and Coniston, Grizedale Forest offers wonderful walks, thrilling mountain bike trails and artful sculptures, not to mention the stunning Lakeland views.

 Home to the only remaining indigenous woodland red deer herd in England, Grizeland is a haven for wildlife with roe deer and red kites to be seen along with barn owls and buzzards.

 Find magical sculptures among the trees on an eight-walk through this hilly Lake District forest.

 On 23 October 1802, Dorothy Wordsworth wrote in her journal: “A breathless, grey day that leaves the golden woods of autumn quiet in their tranquillity, stately and beautiful in their decaying.
 The lake is a perfect mirror.”

 A six-mile circular tour around Grasmere and Rydal Water illustrates perfectly how her description of the autumnal landscape is just as evocative today as it was when she wrote it in her journal 215 years ago.

 Forest of Dean, Gloucestershire